What is the difference between a doctor and a physician assistant?October 16, 2013

 What it takes to become a physician assistant

 While becoming a physician assistant is no mean feat, it requires fewer years of schooling than a fully-fledged doctor.
-PA qualifications vary slightly from one state to another but obtaining a license to practice usually requires a 4-year degree and completion of an accredited Physician Assistant program, which is generally a 27-month course.
+PA qualifications vary slightly from one state to another but obtaining a license to practice usually requires a four-year degree and completion of an accredited physician assistant program, which is generally a 27-month course.
 To obtain a PA license you will also have to have successfully completed a one-year clinical rotation where you will gain hands-on medical experience.
 As a practicing PA, you will be required to complete ongoing continued education classes and you will be subjected to regular re-testing of your medical expertise.

 A physician assistant is a medical professional who operates under a doctor’s supervision.
 Both, the doctor as well as the PA, share patient care responsibility.
 A scope of a PA’s duties include examining patients, diagnosing illnesses, taking the patient’s history, developing and carrying out treatment plans, counseling patients on healthcare plans and suturing wounds.